bids-standard/bids-specification/src/03-modality-agnostic-files.md

 #### Derived dataset and pipeline description

-As for any BIDS dataset a `dataset_description.json` file MUST be found at the top level of the a derived dataset:
+As for any BIDS dataset, a `dataset_description.json` file MUST be found at the top level of the a derived dataset:
 `<dataset>/derivatives/<pipeline_name>/dataset_description.json`